RADESH626/black-noise-nextjs/memory-bank/activeContext.md

 # Active Context - Current Session State

-## Session Summary: Fixed "Proveedores" component displaying wrong dashboard - ✅ COMPLETED
+## Session Summary: Fixed missing "Agregar Proveedor" button in Admin Dashboard - ✅ COMPLETED
-**Date**: 9/6/2025, 11:09:57 a. m.
+**Date**: 9/6/2025, 11:51:25 a. m.
-**Objective**: Ensure the "Proveedores" component in the admin panel correctly displays the `GestionProveedoresDashboard` instead of the `HomeDashboard`.
+**Objective**: To restore the "Agregar Proveedor" button in the admin provider management section.

 ---

 ### ✅ Changes Implemented This Session:

-*   **File:** `src/app/admin/page.jsx`
+* **File:** `src/components/common/botones/BotonAgregarProveedores.jsx`
-    *   **Change:** Added `proveedores: <GestionProveedoresDashboard />` to the `dashboardComponents` object to correctly map the "Proveedores" navigation to its dedicated dashboard component.
+    * **Change:** Modified the `BotonAgregarProveedores` component to accept and apply `children` and other props (like `onClick` and `className`) to the underlying button element.
+This ensures that styling and functionality passed from parent components are correctly applied.
-*   **File:** `memory-bank/funcionalidades/panel-de-administracin.md`
+* **File:** `memory-bank/funcionalidades/gestin-de-proveedores-admin.md`
-    *   **Change:** Updated the documentation to reflect the inclusion of `GestionProveedoresDashboard` as a relevant component in `src/app/admin/page.jsx`.
+    * **Change:** Updated the documentation to reflect the modification in `BotonAgregarProveedores.jsx`, noting its new ability to accept and apply props.

 ### 💡 Key Decisions & New Patterns:

-*   Identified that the `dashboardComponents` mapping in `src/app/admin/page.jsx` was missing the entry for "proveedores", causing a fallback to the home dashboard.
-Corrected this mapping to ensure proper component rendering.
+* Ensured that reusable UI components (like buttons) are designed to be flexible by accepting and spreading standard HTML attributes and custom props, preventing issues where parent-defined styles or event handlers are not applied.

 ### ➡️ Next Steps:

-*   Generate `git add` command.
+* Generate and present `git add` command.
 * Await user confirmation.
-*   Generate `git commit` command.
+* Generate and present `git commit` command.